David L O Smith

 TK Horsebox

-We had a Bedford TK 860 horsebox, that was originally registered in 1974 but has only 45,000 miles on the odometer; we believe this is genuine because the chassis appears to have been owned by a utility (Post Office Telephones?) before the horsebox body was added.
+We had a Bedford TK 860 horsebox, that was originally registered in 1974 but had only 45,000 miles on the odometer; we believe this is genuine because the chassis appears to have been owned by a utility (Post Office Telephones?) before the horsebox body was added.
 Its six-cylinder diesel engine does not develop much power by today's standards although the fuel consumption is moderate.

 click on the images below for larger views and more details 7mm Scale (O Gauge, 43.5 : 1) Railway Engineering Models